 Insulating your home is cost effective as it will not only lower your heating bills but will also ensure your home is in good condition, and in addition is comfortable and safe.

 Obviously, the better insulated your home the less it will cost you to heat it and keep it warm during the cold winter months.
-Home insulation covers cavity wall insulation, solid wall insulation, roof and loft insulation, draught proofing and floor insulation.
-But the three main types are roof, loft and cavity wall insulation – which all prevent heat escaping from your home.
+Home insulation covers solid wall insulation, loft and roof insulation, draught proofing, floor insulation and cavity wall insulation.
+But the three main types are roof and loft and cavity wall insulation, which prevent heat escaping from your home.

 Builder Guide has a number of qualified insulation contractors who will be able to carry out any of your insulation or outer wall work requirements.